 A life-sized cardboard cutout of actor Nicholas Tse stands in the window of his shop in Hong Kong.
 He’s dressed in a chef’s outfit and holding a tin of his own-recipe cookies.
-For much of this year there have been long queues outside the store as Tse’s fans from mainland China sought to buy his high-priced biscuits which come in butter, lemon and chili flavours.
+For much of this year there have been long queues outside the store as Tse’s fans from mainland China sought to buy his high-priced biscuits which come in butter, lemon and chilli flavours.

 At one stage the star’s cookies were being rationed to two tins per customer, though WiC can report that in our strolls past the store in recent weeks the lines seem to have diminished.
 We are not sure whether the fad for Tse’s cookies has run its course, but we suspect the star must be realising that mainland consumers are a fickle bunch.